riboviz/riboviz/docs/user/deploy-ubuntu-vmware-windows.md

-# Deploy a Ubuntu Virtual Machine on Windows 10
+# Deploy a Ubuntu Virtual Machine using VMWare on Windows 10

 ## Requirements